 Similar to what I do as an Integrative Dietitian, Ayurveda teaches that by understanding my own body’s unique constitution, I can figure out the best way, the most natural way, to interact with my outer environment.
 It truly is the science of knowing SELF.

 There are a lot more qualified people who can explain to you what Ayurveda is, it’s history, and all the inner workings.
-Deepak Chopra certainly has a lot more experience than I do on the subject and does a beautiful job!
+Deepak Chopra certainly has more experience than I do on the subject and does a beautiful job!

 The Five Elements